fracturelabs/TwitteRSS/README.md

 The feature set is pretty low at this time.
 Mainly, this package will:
 * Check the specified Twitter lists for new tweets
-* Filter to exclude or require any combination of: retweets or quotes.
-Media and URL filtering to come later.
+* Filter to exclude or require any combination of: retweets, quotes, and media.
+URL filtering to come later.
 * Create an RSS feed based on those tweets
+* Supports creating multiple feeds based upon multiple lists

 ### Areas for Improvement

 There are probably more things than this, but at least the following could use some work:
 * Only request tweets that are new since the last run
-* Add filtering by the presence (or lack of) media or urls
+* Add filtering by the presence (or lack of) urls
+* Try to read original tweets from retweets and quotes to show the html inline instead of just a link

 ## Contributing